chihong-j/ACnake/README.md

 The project is built for learning purpose - mainly `C++`, `SFML`, `Game Developing`, `git`.

+## Intro
+This game is modified from the traditional snake game.
+- [ ] 1.
+Two players are allowed
+- [ ] 2.
+Multi-points in the map
+- [ ] 3.
+Bombs can be placed to attack others, including yourself
+- [ ] 4.
+Whenever touching a bomb, the length will be cut by 3
+- [ ] 5.
+If you run into obstacles, or the length become 0, you lose the game
+- [ ] 6.
+Fair is allowed when you run into the other one by head (both of your lengths are equal)

 ## How to Play
 Two pre-set snakes are for you (and your friend) to play: